 6. Come to Sweden!

-Once you’ve been accepted to a programme and your residence permit has been processed, check out our guide to living in Sweden for information on how to prepare for your stay.
+Once you’ve been accepted to a programme and your residence permit has been processed, check out our guide to living in Sweden for information on how to prepare for your stay and the Study in Sweden blog to get an idea of what life as a student here is like.
 Your university’s international office can also offer tips and advice.

 Please note that the Swedish Institute/Studyinsweden.se is not responsible for university or residence permit applications.
 If you have questions about your application, or other questions relating to a specific course or programme, please contact the relevant agency or university directly, as we are unable to help with these queries.